hawkinsw/CS5138/Assignment2/Scooby.md

+**Assignment Mechanics**

+This assignment is worth 100 points and there are 15 possible extra credit points.
+The exact breakdown of points per question is available in `submission.txt`.

+This assignment is due on March 25th at 11:59pm.
+Submit your completed `submission.txt` through Canvas by the deadline.
+Please do *not* include your name anywhere in the `submission.txt` file (makes anonymous grading possible) but be sure to include your *Hacker Motto*.

 ## Scooby's Magical Mystery Bus

 In this assignment we are going to disassemble and analyse a mysterious program that our front-line security team has spotted stealing data from our network.
 Our vanguard only knows so much about the program -- that it appears to include a function that copies memory from one place to another.
 They are convinced that the function is malicious.
-We are going to determine whether the functionality they have discovered is actually malicious or not!
+We are going to determine whether the functionality they flagged is actually malicious or not!

 Let's get to work!